yvens94/Irise_Chatbot/README.md

 # Irise_Chatbot
-A chat botthat anser questions to create a better client experience with Irise
+A chat bot that answer questions to help refugee and asylee be more easily informed and have a better experience with Irise